PaddlePaddle/PaddleCloud/doc/autoscale/experiment/README.md

 <img src="./result/case2_nginx.png" />

-The above graph shows the number of nginx instances changing over time, simulation a typical online cluster usage.
-The dotted line is for non-autoscaling experiment passes, the full line is for autoscaling experiment passes.
+The above graph shows the number of Nginx instances changing over time, simulation a typical online cluster usage.
+The dashed line is for non-autoscaling experiment passes, the solid line is for autoscaling experiment passes.

 <img src="./result/case2_util.png" />

-The above graph shows when autoscaling is turned on, the cluster util is kept high even though the online nginx service is scaled down.
+The above graph shows when autoscaling is turned on, the cluster util is kept high even though the online Nginx service is scaled down.

 - Autoscaling ON